Mastering Non-Human Identity Lifecycles A CISO's Guide

 Real-World NHI Compromise Case Studies and Lessons Learned

 Oops, think your NHIs are safe?
 Think again!
-Real-world breaches show how critical it is to get nhi management right.
+Real-world breaches show how critical it is to get NHI management right.

 Securing the Future with Proactive NHI Management